 This is because BPA (a chemical used in most receipts) is hard to remove, during the paper-recycling process.

-Furthermore, if this type of paper ends up in paper recycling centers, it is likely to end up in products like toilet paper, paper napkins, paper food storage, shopping bags, and other everyday things people consume.
+If this type of paper ends up in paper recycling centers, it is likely to end up in products like toilet paper, paper napkins, paper food storage, shopping bags, and other everyday things people consume.

 Receipts can contaminate the whole batch of recycled paper, with the chemicals they contain.